traublmak/amazon-forecast-samples/workshops/no_code_workshop/forecast-with-console.md

 ![Create S3 Bucket Dialog Box](pictures/s3_create_bucket_dialog.png)

-Click the **Create** button on the bottom left of this dialog box to create an S3 buckets with default parameters.
+Click the **Create** button on the bottom right of this dialog box to create an S3 buckets with default parameters.

 4. Click on the name of the created bucket